KYC Meaning KYC Full

 The know your customer definition refers to the process used by banks and other financial institutions to identify and verify the identity of their clients.

-KYC Full Form in Banking
+KYC full form in Banking

 As mentioned earlier, the bank KYC full form is "Know Your Customer" or "Know Your Client".
 This full form clearly explains the purpose of the KYC process - to establish a customer's identity and legitimacy.
 The coinage of KYC likely emerged gradually within the financial industry as regulations aimed at identifying and verifying customers became more prominent.